I. Regional Versions of the AMC 8

 V. Value: A More Valuable Global Passport

-This reform makes the value of AMC8 awards for Chinese students even more solid:
+For Chinese students, the value of AMC8 awards remains solid:

-Global Recognition Unchanged: Certificates are uniformly issued by the MAA, do not indicate country or score cutoff differences, and have exactly the same validity in global applications.
+Global Recognition: Certificates are uniformly issued by the MAA, do not indicate country or score cutoff differences, and have the same validity in global applications.

 Better Preparation Guidance: The preparation process itself is intensive training tailored to Chinese students’ thinking, laying a better foundation for higher-level competitions.